tymyrddin/red-basic/source/docs/team/caldera.md

 ### ...

 [More in the getting started documentation](https://caldera.readthedocs.io/en/latest/Getting-started.html).
-And after having played and built knowledge on all kinds of scenarios and existing attacker types, gather the TTPs for an adversary after doing the intelligence gathering, and add.
+And after having played and built knowledge on all kinds of scenarios and existing attacker types, gather intelligence on a particular adversary's TTP's and add.

 ## Graceful termination